benedekrozemberczki/tigerlily/README.md

 </p>

-We create an embedding machine which will create drug node representations using the the `EmbeddingMachine` from **TigerLily**.
+We create an embedding machine which creates drug node representations.
 The embedding machine instance has a random seed, a dimensions hyperparameter (this sets the number of factors) and a maximal iteration count for the factorization.
-An embedding is learned from the Personalized PageRank scores computed with TigerGraph and using the drug features we created drug pair features by using a concatenation operator.
+An embedding is learned from the Personalized PageRank scores and using the drug features we create drug pair features.

 ```python
 embedding_machine = EmbeddingMachine(seed=42,